“Isn’t everybody on the Internet?”

 Use the phone and the device.
 Despite all of the advantages of modern communication technology for teaching, the best setup for most tech tutoring situations will be to use the telephone to talk.
 That will ideally also free up the device you are helping the person to learn so that they can focus on the task at hand.

 If the phone is the device, suggest that they use speakerphone so that they can look at the device while you talk.

 Be realistic.
 Your chances for success are better if you set reasonable expectations.
 You will not be able to teach someone everything that they need to know about technology in one phone session, but maybe you can get them one step of the way there.

 How We Can Help

-Although we cannot provide the in-person help that we normally do in our locations at this time, you can still rely on the Library for support.
+Although we cannot provide the same in-person help that we normally do in our locations at this time, you can still rely on the Library for support.